 There’s a difference between having an occasional trip for work, travelling regularly for work and “business travel being the major part of your working life”.
-Whilst this post will be relevant for anyone who has an occasional night away from home for the company, it’s mainly aimed on those who have business travel as an integral part of their professional lives & who consequently may spend more time away from home than with their loved ones.
+Whilst this post will be relevant for anyone who has an occasional night away from home for the company, it’s mainly aimed at those who have business travel as an integral part of their professional lives & who consequently may spend more time away from home than with their loved ones.

 These points all play into one another so if you want to be the best version possible of yourself when away, then you need to think about how to build elements of healthy business travel into your routine (& I don’t mean hand sanitiser & masks although they will probably be with us for a while still as well).

 These points are also valid during stressful periods at home – you still need the same remedies to stay healthy in the long term.

 Sleep is obviously one of the key factors that makes a difference between feeling half dead when you come home from a business trip or feeling as if you’ve been rather busy but are now energised for new projects and your home life.
 Sleep is also a topic that many people find difficult away from home, especially if they find it hard to sleep in a strange place or in a bed which feels softer (or harder) than they used to (be warned, beds in Chinese hotels (except some of the international ones) tend to be pretty hard!).
 And of course the sheer fact of travelling across time zones for international business trips can mean that firstly you may miss a night’s sleep somewhere in a plane and secondly that even once you arrive that you have problems to get a good night’s sleep.